 - Withdrawing/Dropping from a Course

 Westview High School is on a semester system, with two 18-week grading periods.
 The school day runs from 7:45 AM until 2:30 PM.
 Students attend four approximately 90 minute classes each day.
 On “A” days students attend their odd number classes, periods 1,3,5 and 7.
-On “B” days students attend their even number classes 2, Seminar or Advisory, 4, and 6.
+On “B” days students attend their even number classes 2, 4, 6, and 8 (Access Tutorial).
 Each class, periods 1-7, earns .5 credit each semester toward the 24 credits required for graduation.
 Classes meet either for one semester or a full year.

 Westview expects all students to adhere to the highest standards of academic honesty and integrity.
 Violations of academic integrity include cheating, plagiarizing, turning in another’s papers or projects, giving one’s work to others, passing test information to others, misrepresenting other’s work as their own, or being found in possession of another’s work.

 Definition: Plagiarism is the use of another person’s words, ideas, or facts as if they were your own, without giving credit to the original source.

 ● You are plagiarizing when you use information from another source without including proper documentation (e.g. citations and a list of works cited or a bibliography).

 ● You are plagiarizing when you turn in another student’s work as your own or allow someone else to copy your work; this work might include homework, tests, papers, or other assignments.